NORDIC LIGHTS LTD. SUPPLIER QUALITY MANUAL

 - Within 3 weeks from the initial notification date, the supplier must submit the corrective action to be taken to prevent recurrence of the problem, and the effectivity date (the date the corrective action will be implemented.).
 Actions such as “train the operator,” “discipline the operator,” or “increase inspection,” are typically not acceptable corrective actions.

-- The supplier is required to keep Herrmans informed of progress towards implementing the corrective action.
-When corrective action implementation is complete, the supplier and Herrmans verify that the corrective action is effective in preventing the problem’s recurrence.
+- • The supplier is required to keep Nordic Lights informed of progress towards implementing the corrective action.
+When corrective action implementation is complete, the supplier and Nordic Lights verify that the corrective action is effective in preventing the problem’s recurrence.

 If defective parts are found in incoming inspection or anywhere during assembly, the part will be registered in our ERP as failed part.
 The operators judge weather the fault is on supplier account or internal mishap.
 Purchasing department monitor the amount of rejected parts per supplier and issues a claim when the monetary value of the parts is over a set limit.
 The supplier should receive along with the claim a list of rejected parts and a rejection reason for each part.